kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 Let’s move on and add Sass support to our project.
 To do so using parcel, we run `yarn add sass --dev`.
 We can create a file called `index.scss`.
 To make it works, we need to reference it.
 Go to the `index.js` file and import it using a relative path like `import './index.scss'`.

-> LibSass and Node Sass are deprecated.
-If you’re a user of Node Sass, migrating to Dart Sass is straightforward: just replace `node-sass` in your `package.json` file with `sass`.
-Both packages expose the same JavaScript API.

-> Sass has two syntaxes.
-The older syntax is known as SASS (with `.sass` extention).
-Instead of brackets and semicolons, it uses the indentation of lines to specify blocks.
-The most commonly used is SCSS (with `.scss` extention).
-SCSS is a superset of CSS syntax, so every valid CSS is a valid SCSS as well.

 We need modern javascript and Babel help us with that.
 We run `yarn add @babel/core @babel/cli @babel/preset-env --dev` and create a `.babelrc` file on the root of the project referencing the preset we are using.
 Note that babel doesn't do anything out-of-the-box; It’s the Babel plugins that does the work.
 And from version 7 of Babel, they moved `babel-preset-env` into the main Babel repo, and changed the name from `babel-preset-env` to [@babel/preset-env](https://blog.jakoblind.no/babel-preset-env).

 At last, we need a `parcel build index.js` as a `build` script in `package.json` file which will be used for production, and parcel will create a `dist` directory with all assets minified.